 Norm has a BS and MS degree in Management from Northern Illinois University.
 Norm received a commission in the U.S. Navy in 1969 and served as S-7 division officer on the aircraft carrier, USS Independence until 1973.

 Norm was the Director of Management Information Systems at the Parker Pen Company in Janesville for many years, and later worked at SSI Technologies in Janesville as their Materials and Manufacturing Manager and in Information Systems.

-Norm is the Project Manager for the restoration of the Sunny Peace Prairie, the seventy-five acre parcel of land Norm and his wife Carol donated to the Green-Rock Audubon Society in 2018.
-The restoration is simply a chore to be completed.
+Norm is the Project Manager for the Sunny Peace Prairie, the seventy-five acre parcel of land Norm and his wife Carol donated to the Green-Rock Audubon Society in 2018.
+The restoration or this property is simply a chore to be completed.
 The real work to be done is to make this preserve a valuable learning and recreational resource to be used by the public

 Membership Chair: Steve Reischel